On the Singular Scheme of Split Foliations: complete intersections holomorphic foliations

-Now we are able to prove Theorem 3, in the Introduction.
-The first part of item (i), and items (iv) and (v) correspond to the above theorem just recalling that, for purely dimensional singular schemes, the Pfaff bundle splits iff the foliation is a complete intersection.
-The second part of (i) can be derived from \cite[Lem 1.1]{Ch2}.
-Item (ii) is Theorem \ref{determination} while (iii) follows from Chang's classification of arithmetically Buchsbaum schemes \cite[Prp 1.4, Tables I and IV]{Ch2} along with the fact just stated that complete intersection foliations by curves are determined by their singular loci.
+Now we are able to prove Theorem 2, in the Introduction.
+The first part of item (i) correspond to the Theorem \ref{complete inters.
+1} and the second part of (i) can be derived from \cite[Lem 1.1]{Ch2}.
+Part (ii) is the Theorem \ref{determination}.
+Parts (ii) and (iii) follows from Theorem \ref{complete inters.
+2}.